-The staff proposed increase to the agricultural groundwater production charge is 22% for both zones.
-An agricultural water user who pumps 2 acre-feet per acre per year would experience an increase of \$0.92 per month per acre.
+The staff proposed increase to the agricultural groundwater production charge is 19.3% for both zones.
+An agricultural water user who pumps 2 acre-feet per acre per year would experience an increase of \$0.87 per month per acre.

-Staff recommends a 7.7% increase to the surface water master charge.
-This results in a 9.6% increase in the overall North County municipal and industrial surface water charge and 7.7% increase in the overall South County municipal and industrial surface water charge.
-The overall agricultural surface water charge in either zone would increase by 13.9%.
-Due to the severity of the recent drought from 2012 to 2016, the District suspended nearly all raw surface water deliveries in 2014.
-Now that the historic drought is over, the district has restored surface water for those who requested it.
+Staff recommends a 4.4% increase to the surface water master charge.
+This increase results in a 6.5% increase in the overall North County municipal and industrial surface water charge and 6.7% increase in the overall South County municipal and industrial surface water charge.
+The staff recommended overall agricultural surface water charge in either zone would increase by 10.8%.
+Due to the severity of the recent drought from 2012 to 2016, the water district suspended nearly all raw surface water deliveries in 2014.
+Now that the historic drought is over, the district has restored surface water for permitted users who requested it.

-For recycled water, staff recommends increasing the M&I charge by 8.0%.
-For agricultural recycled water, staff recommends a 11.3% increase.
-The increase maximizes cost recovery while concurrently providing an economic incentive to use recycled water.
+For recycled water, staff recommends increasing the M&I charge by 7.2%.
+For agricultural recycled water, staff recommends a 9.6% increase.
+The recommended increases would maximize cost recovery while concurrently providing an economic incentive to use recycled water as opposed to potable water.
 The pricing is consistent with the provisions of the "Wholesale-Retailer Agreement for Supply of Recycled Water Between Santa Clara Valley Water District and City of Gilroy."